-HCWs with Symptoms or Exposure to an Infectious Disease
+HCWs and Students with Symptoms or Exposure to a Communicable Disease

-The direction below is for SAH HCWs only (specifically SAH employees, physicians, security staff, EllisDon staff, Marek’s staff, and volunteers) in order to aid in their decision-making regarding when to report to work.
-Students will follow similar protocols, which will be managed by their educational institution.
-Students are not followed by Occupational Health.
-Students can self-screen using Student Self-Screening.
+The direction below is for SAH HCWs and students (specifically, SAH employees, physicians, security staff, EllisDon staff, Marek’s staff, all students, and volunteers) to aid in their decision-making regarding when to report to work.

 Direction for HCWs with symptoms of Respiratory Illness (e.g. COVID-19, cold-like illness, influenza-like illness)